 It’s normal for new mums to feel a bit anxious and tearful after birth.

 This ‘Baby Blues’ should only last for two weeks, if you’ve had these symptoms longer it may be postpartum depression.

 - Talking Therapy

 Talking through your thoughts and feeling with a councillor can help you understand and recover from what you are experiencing.
-It has you to identify what is affecting your postpartum depression and how to improve these situations.
+It helps you to identify what is affecting your postpartum depression and how to improve these situations.